 While nearby Ricketts Glen State Park is overrun by visitors every October, Sullivan Falls is generally more peaceful but equally stunning.

 There may not be a better bang-for-your-buck waterfall in Sullivan County.

 Easy to get to but grand in stature, Sullivan Falls is everything you imagine when you think of Pennsylvania waterfalls!

-If you didn’t already stop there on your way to Sullivan Falls, be sure to check out Big Run Falls a mere 1/4 of a mile up the road.
-Yet another fantastic roadside waterfall!
+If you didn’t already stop there on your way to Sullivan Falls, be sure to check out Big Run Falls, a fantastic roadside waterfall a mere 1/4 of a mile up the road.

 Feeling extra adventurous?

 And of course we don’t want to forget the Falls Trail at Ricketts Glen State Park, located just minutes east of State Game Lands 13 in Luzerne County.